JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_7.md

 ‘Who is there but thee [^442] who makes the moon wax and wane [^443]?’ <span id="p90">[<sup><small>p.
 90</small></sup>]</span> 3\.
 We sacrifice unto the Moon that keeps in it the seed of the Bull, the holy and master of holiness.

 Here I look at the moon, here I perceive the moon; here I look at the light of the moon, here I perceive the light of the moon.
-The Amesha-Spe_n_tas stand up [^444], holding its glory; the Amesha-Spe_n_tas stand up, pouring its glory upon the earth, made by Mazda [^445].
+The Amesha-Spe<i>n</i>tas stand up [^444], holding its glory; the Amesha-Spe<i>n</i>tas stand up, pouring its glory upon the earth, made by Mazda [^445].

 4\.
 And when the light of the moon waxes warmer, golden-hued plants grow on [^446] from the earth during the spring [^447].